sbhs-forkbombers/sbhs-timetable-node/README.md

 4. Install `grunt-cli` globally (if it's not already): `npm install -g grunt-cli` (may need to be superuser).
 5. Unleash the nodeiness: `grunt`

+Note that this does not work if it's not in a git repo, i.e. you downloaded a zip instead of cloning the repo.
+In that case, you can still run it by executing `server.js` directly, but this is entirely unsupported.

 ### Running the stable release version.

 Do steps 1-4 from above.
 Then: